IvanciniGT/terraformTraining/notes/day4.md

   Terraform is going to ask for that

 - And if I don't supply a variable terraform is going to kill the execution
+-
+---

+Maybe we are tring to create 10 servers
+And 7 of them were successfuly ccreated
+But the 8.. has an invalid name.
+And I will leave the production environment partially deployed
+^^^ Is that ok?

+So it is extremely important in terraform to make sure that values are ok, before actually proceeding That means we will need to add validations for each variable